Watchtower of El Berrueco: History

 It was constructed sometime between the 9th and 10th centuries, that is, between the emirates of Muhammad I and Abd al-Rahman III.

-It was part of a system of watchtowers, built by the Muslims in different points of the Sierra de Guadarrama with the purpose of surveiling the main valleys and ways of communication against possible Christian incursions.
+It was part of a system of watchtowers built by the Muslims at different points of the Sierra de Guadarrama with the purpose of surveilling the main valleys and ways of communication against possible Christian incursions.
 This defense network was of great military importance, having an enclave in the frontier zone known as the Middle March of Al-Andalus.

 Along with other towers and fortresses, the watchtower of El Berrueco controlled the waterways of the Jarama leading to the port of Somosierra, one of the natural passes between the northern and southern portions of the Inner Plateau.
 It communicated with the nearby castle of Uceda, in the province of Guadalajara, to which it gave notice of Christian advance parties.